quantstamp/CarryToken_Review/README.md

 4. If Bob's transaction will be executed before Alice's transaction, then Bob will successfully transfer `N` Alice's tokens and will gain an ability to transfer another `M` tokens
 5. Before Alice notices any irregularities, Bob calls `transferFrom` method again, this time to transfer `M` Alice's tokens.

+Pending community agreement on an ERC standard that would protect against this exploit, we recommend that developers of applications dependent on `approve` / `transferFrom` should keep in mind that they have to set allowance to 0 first and verify if it was used before setting the new value.
+Teams who decide to wait for such a standard should make these recommendations to app developers who work with their token contract. (edited)

 ## Adherence to Specification